-Smoke bomb photography is a great way to add a pop of color and interest to your next photoshoot.
-When done right, this technique can elevate your photos, not to mention expand your offering and photography skills.
+Smoke bomb photography is a great way to add a pop of color to your next photo shoot.
+When done right, this technique can elevate your photos and expand and photography skills.

 What Is Smoke Bomb Photography?